 Minor Sequence in African Studies: To complete an African Studies Minor, a student needs to take six courses.
 These courses must include:

 IS 240: Introduction to International Studies;

-Five additional courses, two of which must be at the 300-400 level.
+Five additional courses, two of which must be at the 300 level or above.
 Three courses must come from Section A (African History, Culture & Politics), one course must come from Section B (Comparative Perspectives), and one course must come from Section C (Contemporary Issues).

 Questions regarding the African Studies curriculum can be directed to Rebecca Gearhart, Associate Professor of Anthropology and African Studies Coordinator: firstname.lastname@example.org; 309-556-3921.